prrvchr/gContactOOo/README.md

   Register GContactOOo.odb with the same name as the file (ie: GContactOOo).
   Check the presence of the AddressBook (ie:Addresses)

-Load GContactOOo.odt chose the conresponding database to your AddressBook (ie:Addresses) Change the path of template file (ie:model.odt) with the directory where it is located... and have fun...
+Load GContactOOo.odt chose the corresponding database to your AddressBook (ie:Addresses) Change the path of template file (ie:model.odt) with the directory where it is located... and have fun...